victor-basurto/sitecore-training/jss/sitecore-jss-02.md

 - Mock returns JSON

 > When connecting to JSS app to Sitecore:
-> - Currenty  no built-in toold into JSS SDK to retrieve and store Sitecore-connected Layout Service data as Files.
+> - Currently no built-in tool into JSS SDK to retrieve and store Sitecore-connected Layout Service data as Files.
 > - Save Layout Service data queried from Sitecore in a JSON file.
-> - Once you have that data disconnected you might consider building your own service layer to fetch "raw" Layout Service dataa from the JSON file(s) you saved.
+> - Once you have that data disconnected you might consider building your own service layer to fetch "raw" Layout Service data from the JSON file(s) you saved.

 ### Routes and Templates
 - Templates: you put a template with static component data in **data/component-content** folder of the sample library to share static component data.